Andover, Hampshire: Employment

 The town's largest employer is the Ministry of Defence.
 RAF Andover was opened on Andover Airfield, to the south of the town, during the First World War and became the site of the RAF Staff College.

 In 1926, the Andover War Memorial Hospital was opened by Field Marshall Edmund Allenby.
 The hospital currently provides inpatient rehabilitation, day hospital services, a minor injury unit and an outpatient unit, and is operated by Hampshire Hospitals NHS Foundation Trust, with some services being provided by Southern Health NHS Foundation Trust.

 In 1932, Andover gained a new industry when the printers for Kelly's Directory moved to the town.Slowly the town grew from about 11,000 and by 1960 had a population of about 17,000, because already some Londoners were being housed in the first of the council houses and flats being constructed.

 During the Second World War, the RAF Staff College was the headquarters of RAF Maintenance Command, and gained a unique place in British history, as the first British military helicopter unit, the Helicopter Training School, was formed in January 1945 at RAF Andover.
 The airfield is no longer in use although the RAF retains a link to the area through the presence of 1213 (Andover) Squadron, Air Training Corps.
 When the RAF left the site became the Headquarters of the Quartermaster General and later Logistics Executive.

 In 2001, the Defence Logistics Organisation (DLO) was formed and Andover became one of its major sites.
 Since 2012, the site has been the home of Army Headquarters.
 The Armed Forces Chaplaincy Centre is based locally at Amport House, as is the Army Air Corps Centre and the Museum of Army Flying at Middle Wallop.

-Major industries include Twinings the tea and coffee firm, Ducal Pine Furniture (until they closed in 2003), Thomson International Publishers, who produce the Pitkin Guides to be found in many churches and other notable buildings, financial institutions such as Simplyhealth and Lloyds Banking Group, and the Stannah Group, whose HQ is also in the town.
+Major industries include Twinings, Cengage, Simplyhealth and the Stannah Group.
 Among the proposals in the council's Borough Local Plan 2006 are plans to develop the former site of RAF Andover to Class B1, B2 and B8 uses.
 This site has been partially developed and is named Andover Business Park.
-The business park currently houses a Co-op Food Distribution centre, Rich Foods Factory, Costa Coffee Drive Thru, Pure Gym, Travelodge and the Chalkhill Blue pub.